Tuesday 2 June 2026

 Session 1

 The numbers are in.
-This session cuts digs directly into the agronomic data to explore what Europe’s operational agrivoltaic projects are actually delivering on farms today, in terms of crop performance and climate adaptation.
+This session digs directly into the agronomic data to explore what Europe’s operational agrivoltaic projects are actually delivering on farms today, in terms of crop performance and climate adaptation.

 Agri-PV development looks very different across Europe, and the gap between a project that closes and one that stalls is rarely the technology.
 This panel puts developers who have navigated real permitting battles, agronomic audits, and financing processes in France, Italy, Germany, and Spain in the same room, and asks them to be honest about what actually kills projects early, and what makes the survivors bankable.